Nobel Prizes 2017: Facts About the Secretive Process and Peculiar Past

 Government Opposition

 In the past, Nobel committees have attempted to persuade uncooperative regimes to approve travel for laureates.
-When China refused to allow dissident and writer Liu Xiaobo out of the country to accept the Peace prize in 2010, organizers set up an empty chair at the ceremony to make the point that Xiaobo hadn’t been permitted to attend.
+When China refused to allow dissident and writer Liu Xiaobo out of the country to accept the Peace Prize in 2010, organizers set up an empty chair at the ceremony to make the point that Xiaobo hadn’t been permitted to attend.

 Refusing the Call